4l3b/scifi_books/README.md

 This project tracks the science fiction books I've read, along with a personal rating from 0 to 5 that I've assigned to each of them.

 The book information is stored in a JSON file (`data/book_list.json`).
 A bar chart is generated from this data using a Python script with Seaborn + Matplotlib.

-The chart is automatically rebuilt via a GitHub Actions workflow whenever the JSON file changes, and it is published on GitHub Pages.
+The chart is automatically rebuilt via a GitHub Actions workflow whenever the JSON file changes, and it is published on GitHub Pages along with a minimal HTML page.

 ---